zerodow/PocketWalletBareApp/docs/epic3/Epic3.md

 ## 📦 Deliverables

-- Asset management screens in the mobile app (RN/Expo).
+- Asset management screens in the mobile app (React Native).
 - Logic for calculating Net Worth and Runway.
 - Charts: Asset allocation donut/pie chart.
 - A new "Assets" tab/section in the app's navigation.